2013 Speedway Grand Prix: Qualification

 For the 2013 season there were 15 permanent riders, joined at each Grand Prix by one wild card and two track reserves.

 Since Jason Crump decided to retire from the series, the top eight riders – except Crump, who was replaced by ninth-placed Andreas Jonsson – from the 2012 championship qualified.
 Those riders were joined by three riders who qualified via the Grand Prix Challenge.

 The final four riders were nominated by series promoters, Benfield Sports International, following the completion of the 2012 season.

 Qualified riders

 Qualified substitutes

 The following riders qualified as substitutes due to their results in the Grand Prix Challenge.

 Crump spot controversy

 Before the Toruń event in 2012, former three-times World Champion, Jason Crump announced his retirement at the end of the 2012 season.

 According to the SGP Regulation, Crump's spot for the 2013 season – as sixth place in 2012 – should be taken by the first Qualified Substitute, Aleš Dryml, Jr. However, BSI has announced that Crump's spot would be awarded to Andreas Jonsson, the ninth-place finisher in the 2012 standings, per FIM regulations.

 Calendar

-The 2013 season will consist of 12 events, just like the 2012 Speedway Grand Prix.
+The 2013 season consisted of 12 events, just like the 2012 Speedway Grand Prix.